TeenPact: Staff

 TeenPact is run through several tiers of administration.
 A board of directors has executive control of the organization, with John Seldenrust serving as chairman of the board.
-A separate staff of employees in Richmond, Virginia, headed by CEO Peter Martin, directs the state classes and handles public relations.
+A separate staff of employees in Richmond, Virginia, headed by CEO Chris May, directs the state classes and handles public relations.
 However, the bulk of TeenPact's field staff responsible for executing classes is composed of two sets of volunteers.
 A group of traveling student interns is assembled each year to travel to and lead each state's classes, while individual staffing volunteers – student alumni selected via an applications process – stay in their home state or travel at their own expense to assist in leading the class.
 Whether an intern within the multi-state group or an individual in a single state, TeenPact volunteers are required to have attended the four-day class held in their state at least once.
 Traveling interns must also have previously staffed a state class, and have had sufficient experience with the Alumni programs.